bloxstreet/support/staff-information/staff-regulations.md

   *  Professionalism is required while in public eye.
 Behaving unprofessionally reflects badly on our group.
   *  LRs and MRs are to be working while at the store.
 Staff members who mess around at the store will receive consequences.
 If a staff member wishes to converse with others and/or take a break from their general duties, they should go off duty.
-  *  Players who choose to act unprofessionally while off duty will be subject to the same consequences one would receive while on duty.
+  *  Staff members who choose to act unprofessionally while off duty will be subject to the same consequences one would receive while on duty.
   *  Staff members may NOT go idle in the middle of the store.
 If a staff member wishes to go idle, they may respawn into the staff room by resetting their character.
-  *  LRs and MRs may NOT interact with trollers; instead, consult with an HR official, as they are trained to handle certain situations.
+  *  LRs and MRs may NOT interact with trollers; instead, consult with an HR+ official, as they are trained to handle certain situations.
   *  Staff members are expected to comply with orders issued by an HR+ official.
 Failure to comply with certain orders will result in consequences.
   *  Abusing admin, the warning system, cuffs, or any permissions will result in consequences.